jwashek/jwashek.github.io/_posts/2021-02-05-How-to-Conquer-the-OSCP.md

 - Make changes.
 Any methodology shouldn't be viewed as the only way to test a machine or network.
 Find what works best for you and build off of that before your exam date.
 There's no sense in using a methodology that doesn't mesh with your personal approach to testing.

 ### Your Note-taking
 Note-taking is unfortunately one of those concepts that get lost in the excitement of finding and exploiting vulnerabilities.
 However, note-taking is *crucial* for your success during the exam.
-If it helps, use a mindmap like mentioned above or any other note-taking application that you're comfortable with.
+How you can conquer your note-taking is by using a mindmap like mentioned above or any other note-taking application that you're comfortable with.
 OneNote, EverNote, KeepNote, Cherrytree... one is not better than the other if it doesn't work the way you need it to.
 Find a note-taking application that you're comfortable with and use it heavily during your lab time and supplemental learning.
 My personal preference is [Joplin](https://joplinapp.org/) due to it's support of markdown, ease of use, and organizational capabilities.
 The main point here is simple:  don't skip this step -- especially for the exam.
 If your notes are detailed enough and your VPN access runs out, you shouldn't need to go back into a machine and take additional screenshots or grab extra proof, it should all be there in your notes already.

 #### Note-taking Tips:
 - Create a template for your notes to follow along with your methodology.
 My personal template that I use for hacking challenges is simple and looks something like the following: